 Unconventional Approach to Save a Believer

 Most “believers” are taught to shun the tools mentioned above.
 So, spending time to align and “pretend along” with them for a while helps them trust you.
-Once you are considered safe, you can share some tools to help them reprogram their thinking.
+Once considered safe, you can share tools to help them reprogram their thinking.

 “If you attach your mind to any ideology, you’re going to be on a road, and that road may or may not lead you in a good direction.
 But you’re gonna stay on that road because you are attached to an ideology.
 It could be a terrible road, but you stick with it regardless of rational thinking.” — Joe Rogan

 Some people will stick with their beliefs in the face of facts and evidence.
 They refuse the opportunity to participate in comparative analysis or even complete the Enneagram questionnaires, and they staunchly reject the application of logic to their faith-based worldview.
 Moving beyond what they believe is an impossible proposition.